Oath of Employment

 - Faithfully abide by the Standards of Conduct for BC Public Service employees

 Attend a session to take the Oath

-Attend a session to take the Oath.
+Attend an in-person session to take the Oath.
 No appointment is necessary.
 A Commissioner for Taking Affidavits administers the Oath ceremony at one of the locations below, a Service BC office, or a Welcome to the BC Public Service session.